Safeguarding

 If you have a concern about a child please speak to our Designated Safeguarding Lead (DSL), Annie Walpole.

-If she is not available, our Deputy Designated Safeguarding Leads (DDSL) are Mrs Jo Stoddern and Mrs Linda May.
+If she is not available, our Deputy Designated Safeguarding Leads (DDSL) are Mrs Jo Stoddern and Mrs Sarah French.

 The Governor with responsibility for Safeguarding in our school is Kerrie Monk.